 You will also need to add a title for the filter to the right of the checkbox.

-Once you've mapped all your columns, and set your filters, click the green 'Continue' box on the right.
+Once you've mapped all your columns, and set your filters, click the blue 'Continue' box on the right.

 Search & Replace

 You can skip over this step, just click 'Continue'.